Posted in:

 For example, if you invest £20,000 – the full ISA allowance – into a general investment account for 20 years, splitting it into monthly payments.

-If your investments return 3% each year, you could have a pot worth over £547,000.
-If you pay the higher income tax rate, you would have to pay over £27,000 of your money in tax when you sell your investments.
+If your investments return 3% yearly, you could have a pot worth over £547,000.
+If you pay the higher income tax rate, you would have to pay over £27,000 in tax when you sell your investments.
 If you invested in an ISA, you would keep every penny of your £547,000.

 An ISA is best described as a wrapper that protects your savings and investments from the taxman.
 So, whether you decide to save or invest, all the interest, income and capital gains generated from the money you put in your ISA can grow tax-free.